Stock market today: Wall Street hangs near its records

-NEW YORK (AP) — U.S. stocks are drifting around their records on Tuesday ahead of the week’s first big update on how well the job market is doing.
+NEW YORK (AP) — U.S. stocks are drifting around their records on Tuesday as Wall Street's white-hot rally lets off the accelerator.

+The S&P 500 was down 0.1% in morning trading, a day after rising tech stocks helped it set an all-time high for the 54th time this year.
+It's climbed in nine of the last 10 days and is on track for one of its best years since the turn of the millennium.

 Nippon Steel announced last December plans to buy the Pittsburgh-based steel producer for $14.1 billion in cash, raising concerns about what the transaction could mean for unionized workers, supply chains and U.S. national security.
 Earlier this year, President Joe Biden also came out against the acquisition.

-Tesla lost 1.4% after a judge in Delaware late Monday reaffirmed a previous ruling that the electric car maker must revoke Elon Musk's multibillion-dollar pay package.
+Tesla slipped 1% after a judge in Delaware late Monday reaffirmed a previous ruling that the electric car maker must revoke Elon Musk's multibillion-dollar pay package.
 The judge denied a request by attorneys for Musk and Tesla's corporate directors to vacate her ruling earlier this year requiring the company to rescind the unprecedented pay package.

-In the bond market, Treasury yields eased a bit ahead of a report on the number of job openings that U.S. employers were advertising at the end of October.
-Economists expect the number inched up from the prior month.
-A better-than-expected figure would raise optimism that the economy could continue to avoid a recession that many investors had earlier thought was inevitable.
+In the bond market, Treasury yields held relatively steady after a report showed U.S. employers were advertising slightly more job openings at the end of October than a month earlier.
+Continued strength there would raise optimism that the economy could continue to avoid a recession that many investors had earlier thought was inevitable.

 Lower rates can help give the economy more juice, but they can also give inflation more fuel.